grahamwhaley/DSPham/README.md

 can, and do, apply other processing to the data flow, such as using the [ARM CMSIS][11] functions or open coding algorithms (as is done for some of the noise reduction code).

-Presently the whole flow runs at the native audio library 44.1kHz.
+Presently the whole flow runs at the native audio library sample rate of 44.1kHz.
 This costs us processing and data bandwidth overhead, but gives us a little simplicity, skipping any decimation and interpolation steps.
 Later it may be necessary or desirable to move to a decimated datapath, for reasons including:

 - will take less processing time and data flow overheads
 - will give us better filtering (FIR filters for instance) for the same number of 'taps'